Group Disability Insurance protects your employees from financial risk in the event of an employee disability.

 Some common life events that are typically covered by short-term disability include:

 - Post-operative recovery after surgery

 Long-Term Disability Insurance

-Long-term disability usually provides coverage until your employee can return to work or is no longer disabled.
-In some cases, LTD may also cover a person until they reach Social Security retirement age.
+Long-term Disability usually provides coverage until your employee can return to work or is no longer disabled.
+In some cases, LTD may also cover a person until they reach the Social Security retirement age.